ssiwan/KARMA/README.md

 ## Inception

-Stanfield Systems begins product development with a short [Inception Phase](https://github.com/StanfieldSystems/KARMA/wiki/Inception)  to achieve concurrence on the direction the team will take to deliver the product.
-For the KARMA prototype, this phase lasted a single sprint (Sprint 0) and included the following activities.
+Product development begins with a short [Inception Phase](https://github.com/StanfieldSystems/KARMA/wiki/Inception)  to achieve concurrence on the direction the team will take to deliver the product.
+This phase lasted a single sprint (Sprint 0) and included the following activities.

 ### Form Team
 _(RFI Requirements a, b)_

-Applying our [guidelines for forming agile teams](https://github.com/StanfieldSystems/KARMA/wiki/Form_and_Evolve_Team), Stanfield Systems established a six-person team to develop the KARMA prototype and prepare documentation for the RFI response.
-This multidisciplinary and collaborative team includes 8 of the PQVP AD-DS Labor Categories as specified below.
+Applying our [guidelines for forming agile teams](https://github.com/StanfieldSystems/KARMA/wiki/Form_and_Evolve_Team), Stanfield Systems established a six-person, multi-disciplinary team to develop the KARMA prototype.
+The team includes  8 of the PQVP AD-DS Labor Categories.

 - Product Manager (Christine Cox)
 - Technical Architect (Patrick Grogan)